csci104/site/labs/lab4/index.md

 GCC is nice to compile our programs, but it gets annoying if we have to type a 20 character command 10 times during development.
 This is when a makefile comes in handy.

-When you type `make` into terminal, Make will look for a file named `makefile` or 'Makefile' for instructions.
+When you type `make` into terminal, Make will look for a file named `makefile` or `Makefile` for instructions.
 Let's start with a makefile for a single cpp file.

 In the part 1 folder, you will find a file called `charizard.cpp`.